ChargrilledChook/ChargrilledChook/README.md

 ## G'day! 👋

-This doc WIP !

 I'm a self taught developer based in the Greater Newcastle Region of NSW, Australia.

 Coding combines my love of building things and solving puzzles.
+I picked up programming in 2019 while recovering from surgery; I quickly grew addicted and have been learning and creating new things ever since.

 ### Contact Me

-- E-mail: dylan at dylanwill.dev
+- 📨 E-mail: dylan at dylanwill.dev
-- Discord: ChargrilledChook#7159
+- 🖥 Discord: ChargrilledChook#7159

-### Tools and Technologies I've Used
+### Skills

-#### I'm Comfortable With
+#### I'm Comfortable With:

 ```
 - Javascript